Blazemeter/RTEPlugin/README.md

   - *Disconnect*.
 This option allows to explicitly close the connection to the terminal server.
 This allows to restart the emulator status by re connecting to the server en following samplers.
     > As previously stated, connections are (by default) automatically closed at the end of each thread iteration, so is not required to add a sampler with disconnect action at the end of each thread loop iteration.
 - *RTE Message*.
 When "Send keys" action is selected it is possible to specify fields to send and attention key to use:
   - *Payload*.
-Contains a grid in which user can specify Coordinates (row and column) or Label (which precedes from a terminal screen label) of a field in the screen, and the value (string) to send in both cases.
-Rows and columns start from Row 1, Column 1 (are 1 indexed).
+Contains a grid where the user can add different types of input.
+    - Input by Tabulator: It will make as many tabulations as specified to the mainframe, before sending the _"value"_.
+It is useful to avoid using coordinates.
+    - Input by Label: It precedes from a terminal screen label.
+It will send to the mainframe application the already set value to a field which matches the selected label.
+    - Input by Coordinates (row and column):  It will send the text introduced in _"value"_ to the mainframe application at that position.
+     > For more information about inputs and how they work in a normal flow, check this [examples](docs/recorder/terminal-emulator/terminal-emulator.md#Input By Label Usage).
   - *Attention Keys*.
 These buttons trigger the attention keys to be sent to the server on each sample.
 They all represent a key from a terminal's keyboard.
 - *Wait for*.
 When using "Connect" or "Send keys" action it is possible to wait for a specific condition.
 If this condition is not reached after a specific time (defined in *Timeout* value), the sampler returns timeout error.
 There are four defined waiters:
   - *Sync*.
 Waits for the system to return from X SYSTEM or Input Inhibited mode.
 Default value is checked, as it's recommended to always check that the system is not in Input Inhibited Mode after a sample (and before the next one) in order to get the correct screen in the sample result (and to ensure that the next sampler is executed from the desired screen).
 On the other hand, the sampler does an implicit "Wait for sync" each time it connects to a server, which means that if *Connect* mode is used, then it's not needed to check the *Wait for sync* function, unless you want to change the default timeout.